 When considering what wine goes with steak, the simple wisdom of “red wine with red meat” certainly works, but a little more attention to detail will ensure you pair the best wine with steak.

 Remember to consider the entire dish, not just the meat, when choosing the best red wine to pair with steak.
-A steak’s cut, seasoning and degree of doneness can change its pairing parameters.
-Here are a few things to consider when choosing the best wine to pair with steak:
+A steak’s cut, seasoning and degree of doneness can change its pairing options.
+Outside of learning the basics in a virtual wine tasting, here are a few things to consider when choosing the best wine to pair with steak:

 Fattiness: Consider the cut when choosing the best red wine with steak.
 Fattier cuts pair better with full-bodied wines.
 High acidity is also nice to pair with a fatty cut of steak, as it helps counterbalance the richer, savory flavors.
 The leaner your steak, the lighter your wine selection should be.

 Seasoning: The best wine with steak that's only been seasoned with salt and pepper can vary.
 Steaks flavored with sweet ingredients should be accompanied by a drier wine.
 Conversely, heavily seasoned or spiced steaks should be paired with a more light, sweet and fruity wine.

 Degree of doneness: A rare steak will lessen the sensation of tannins in any accompanying wine.
 For instance, it will make a young cabernet sauvignon or malbec taste more mellow.
 On the other hand, a well-done steak has enhanced bitter notes, so you’ll want more ripeness and sweetness when choosing the best wine with steak.

 According to Forbes, red wine pairs nicely with red meat due to the harmonious combination of red wine tannins and red meat protein.
 The protein and fat in beef binds the tannins and smooths even the driest wines.
 The goal when choosing the best wine with steak is to enhance the flavor and aroma between the two extremes.